 I’ve always been enamored by sea glass.
-Growing up in rural Kansas, separated by hundreds of miles on all sides from the ocean, I vividly remember being eleven and opening an envelope from a pen pal in a coastal region that contained the beautiful soft frosted glass pearls she said were known as “mermaid tears” in her family.
+When I was eleven, growing up in Kansas, I vividly remember opening an envelope from a pen pal on the coast that contained the beautiful soft frosted glass pearls she said were known as “mermaid tears” in her family.

-As I’ve become, in my professional life, a person who helps people engage, process, and transform the traumas in their story, I’ve come to see sea glass as an amazing art media to represent the process of healing trauma.
-Humans are like vessels that contain stories that churn and rub up against each other.
-Traumatic stories enter as shattered shards- the painful remnants of something that was once whole.
-When we allow ourselves to be present in relationships instead of turning inward and isolating, we create in our lives the movement that leads to a softening and transforming of the sharp shards of trauma.
+As I’ve become, in my professional life, a person who helps people cope with trauma in their story, I’ve come to see sea glass as an amazing media that represents the process of healing trauma: Humans are like vessels that contain stories that churn and rub up against each other.
+Traumatic stories enter as shattered shards- and when we allow ourselves to be present in relationships instead of turning inward and isolating, we create in our lives the movement that leads to a softening and transforming of the sharp shards of trauma.
 I love how seaglass captures in a very physical way this reminder that painful stories don’t have to remain painful forever.

 Because this image meant so much to me, my artist-self began to develop lots of ideas for incorporating sea glass into my art.